brimdata/zync/README.md

 ### `zync etl` configuration

-The `zync etl` command syncs one Zed data pool to another where the input pool is created with `from-kafka` and the output pool is formatted for `to-kafka`.
+The `zync etl` command syncs one Zed data pool to another where the input pool is created with `zync from-kafka` and the output pool is formatted for `zync to-kafka`.

 Since configuration can be complex with multiple ETLs of varying types, the command is configured with YAML.

-> These yaml options are preliminary and will be iterated upon and change.
+> These YAML options are preliminary and will be iterated upon and change.

 Configuration is currently all in a single YAML file.